 Captain Andre Jenkins is from Eutawville, South Carolina and graduated from Holly Hill-Roberts High School in Holly Hill, South Carolina.
 He received his Bachelor of Science Degree in Criminal Justice from South Carolina State University.
 While in college, Captain Jenkins received numerous athletic awards in Track and Field.
 After college he was hired by the Charleston Police Department as a patrolman in Team 1.
 As a member of the Police Department, he has served in different units to include: Foot Patrol, Narcotics, SWAT, Team 4 Power Squad, FIU, Command Duty Officer and the Commander of Special Investigations and Patrol Team 1.
 Captain Jenkins is currently assigned as the Commander of the Central Division.
 Captain Jenkins enjoys spending time with family and friends.

 Captain Dale Middleton has been with the Charleston Police Department for 28 years.
-He is currently assigned as the Deputy Commander for the Strategic Analysis and Innovations Division.
+He is currently assigned as the Patrol Division Commander for the Strategic Analysis and Innovations Division.

 His previous assignments include Commander of the East Patrol Division, Commander of the Strategic Analysis and Innovations Division which included Professional Standards, Training Division and the Commission on Accreditation for Law Enforcement (CALEA).
 He has also served as the Commander in Central Investigations and several Patrol Divisions.